drupalprojects/fieldgroup/README.txt

 The presentation of a node isn't touched.
 The fields are still ordered by their weights without caring about their field groups.

-NOTE: You have to patch CCK, or this module won't work correctly.
-Read the installation instruction.

 Installation
 ------------